augustss/MicroHs/README.md

  * There is no deriving.
  * The `Prelude` has to be imported explicitly.
  * Polymorphic types are never inferred; use a type signature if you need it.
+ * A module must have an export list.
  * Always enabled extension:
    * ConstraintKinds
    * EmptyDataDecls